 The big man's face was contracted, frowning, squinting against pain, but studying Dirk through it, as though trying to decide whether he were a locust or a ladybug.

 Alarm clanged in Dirk's head, bracing him for defense.
 Then he frowned, remembering the big man was his friend.
-If he had his wits back, so much the better....
+If he had his wits back, so much the better. . . .
 Wasn't it?

 "You are alive."
 Madelon breathed the words, unbelieving.
-"You are the only man ever to take up DeCade's staff-and live!"
+"You are the only man ever to take up DeCade's staff :and live!"

 Gar transferred his gaze to her.
-His mouth tightened into scornful smile.
+His mouth tightened into a scornful smile.
 "Small wonder."
 Dirk stiffened; it wasn't Gar's voice.
 It was deeper and somehow harsher.

 "In truth, no wonder at all," the strange voice went on.
 "For I am DeCade."

-CHAPTER 11 D k stood like brass, adrenaline shooting through him.
-Chaotic images which began to suspect what had happened.
+Dirk stood like brass, adrenaline shooting through him.
+Chaotic images whirled through his mind, ragtag bits of memory; and, with a creeping sense of doom, he began to suspect what had happened.

 The giant squeezed his eyes shut, pressing a hand to his head.
 "My head aches as though a thousand miners were swinging their picks inside it!"
 He glared up at Dirk, then suddenly heaved himself to his feet.
 He lurched forward, swaying, propped himself with his staff, glaring down at Dirk.
 The glare turned to a puzzled frown.
-"I've a memory... that you are my friend.
+"I've a memory . . . - that you are my friend.
 Or have done me a friend's services, at least."
 He turned to Madelon, who knelt transfixed, staring up at him, lips parted.
 "And you also," the strange voice rumbled.
 DeCade closed his eyes, pressing a hand to his head again.
-"So many memories... that I knew nothing of.
-Of a life beyond the sky, on a strange world...
-So many worlds, swarming through the night sky..."
+"So many memories ... that I knew nothing of.
+Of a life beyond the sky, on a strange world ...
+So many worlds, swarming through the night sky . . ."
 His eyes snapped open, glaring at Dirk.
 "This body was a lord!"

 Suddenly Dirk was on his guard.
 It was all gibberish, but things had a terrifying feeling of making sense, somewhere underneath it all.
 He'd better move slowly, and with all due caution-or undue, for that matter.
 "He was not a lord of this world.
 And do you not also remember that he came here to help us overthrow the Lords?"

 It had to be the clearest case of megalomania he'd ever seen.
-Either that, or...
+Either that, or ...

 Gar/DeCade frowned, fingertips pressing his temples.
-"I... do remember... something of the sort..."
+"I ... do remember ... something of the sort . . ."

 "Then you must also remember that he has already struck one blow against the Lords," Dirk said quickly, "and lost his mind because of it."

 The giant nodded painfully, wincing at the fire in his head.
 Dirk studied him carefully.
 The voice, the stance, the mannerisms-the whole personality had changed.
-If this was a split personality with some crazy sort of delusion of grandeur, it was an extremely thorough one.
+If this was a split personality with some crazy sort of delusion of grandeur, it was' an extremely thorough one.
 But it had to be that; he couldn't really have become invested with DeCade's personality.

 Could he?